cisagov/LME/README.md

 ### **Automated Install**

-You can run this installer to run the total install in ansible.
+You can run this Ansible installer for a fully automated install.

 ```bash
 sudo apt update && sudo apt install -y ansible